KevinJohnson42/salesman/README.md

 b70d 9f33 8de7 9ac9 abba b2ab 46e3 5aa3
 c27c

-Note: The return to origin (0xc6,0x67) is ommited at the end.
-It is assumed since the salesman must return home.
+Note: The return to origin (0xc6,0x67) is ommited at the end because it is assumed that the salesman must return home.

 Rules